When to Stay Home

 - Diarrhea—two or more loose stools in 24 hours

-If you have one Class B symptom for less than 24 hours, do not come to school until symptoms improve.
-You can return to school after symptoms improve if you have not been in close contact with someone who tested positive.
+If you have one Class B symptom, do not come to school until symptoms improve.
+You can return to school without a negative test result if your symptoms have resolved.

-If you have two or more Class B symptoms OR one class B symptom for more than 24 hours, stay home from school and follow the steps for Class A symptoms (see column to the left.)
+If you have two or more Class B symptoms stay home from school and follow the steps for Class A symptoms (see column to the left.)

 Reporting a Positive COVID Case

 - Families must report a positive case in their household to their teacher, principal or school nurse

 - School staff will follow up with the student/family for symptom and contact information